Furkhtmensch/CustomCImplementations/README.md

-It's customizable (supposing you know some C).
+It's customizable (assuming you know some C).

 Not made for performance improments or anything.
 They do what they do, no relations to performance boosting (example of "bad" performance code: reallocating memory every 100 characters of input, as well as in the end of input)